 The second bullet directs judges not to contribute to an unwelcoming environment through inaction.
 So if you have a problem relating to discrimination, judges can be expected to assist with solving that problem.
 As discussed in the judge seminar video below, it’s not always clear when and how to intervene but generally these principles were agreed to be helpful for judges:

 - Try to intervene as soon as possible, even at casual events, to send a message to other players about what is not acceptable language.
-Saying something is infinitely better than saying nothing here.
+Saying something is much better than saying nothing here.

 - Try to assume that players are not intending to be malicious with words that cause other people discomfort.
 Starting with a simple “that’s not cool” or “we don’t use those words here” is sufficient surprisingly often.
-Saying something that allows the player to learn is infinitely better than putting them on the defensive.
+Saying something that allows the player to learn is much better than putting them on the defensive.